CogitatorTech/binharic-cli/ROADMAP.md

 ## Feature Roadmap

-This document outlines the roadmap for Binharic, an AI coding assistant blessed by the Omnissiah.
+This document outlines the roadmap for the Binharic coding agent.
 It includes planned features, improvements, and their current implementation status.

 > [!IMPORTANT]
-> This roadmap is a work in progress and is subject to change as we receive guidance from the Machine God.
+> This roadmap is a work in progress and is subject to change without notice.

-### 1. Core Agent Capabilities
+### 1. Core Agentic Capabilities

 - **LLM Provider Support**
-    - [x] OpenAI models (GPT-4o, GPT-4o-mini, GPT-5 series)
+    - [x] OpenAI models (GPT-4o, GPT-4o-mini, and GPT-5 series)
-    - [x] Anthropic models (Claude 4 Sonnet, Claude 4.5 Sonnet)
+    - [x] Anthropic models (Claude 4 Sonnet and Claude 4.5 Sonnet)
-    - [x] Google AI models (Gemini 2.5 Pro, Gemini 2.5 Flash)
+    - [x] Google AI models (Gemini 2.5 Pro and Gemini 2.5 Flash)
     - [x] Ollama for local model execution
     - [ ] Support for Azure OpenAI endpoints
-    - [ ] Support for additional model providers (Cohere, Mistral)
+    - [ ] Support for additional model providers (Cohere and Mistral)
 - **Context Management**
     - [x] Token-based context window management
     - [x] Automatic context trimming for long conversations